IARSystems/bxarm-docker/README.md

 # Tutorial: Docker Images for IAR Build tools on Linux hosts

-The [IAR build tools for Linux hosts](https://www.iar.com/iar-embedded-workbench/build-tools-for-linux/) are downloadable directly from our customer's portal at [IAR My Pages](http://iar.com/mypages).
+The [IAR build tools for Linux hosts][iar-bx-url] are downloadable directly from our customer's portal at [IAR My Pages](http://iar.com/mypages).
 Please reach out to [fae@iar.com](mailto:fae@iar.com?subject=Tell%20me%20more%20about%20bxarm-docker) if you have any questions or would like to learn how to get access to them.